Apirone/apirone-sdk-php/docs/getting-started.md

 - __Invoice.php__ - The main entry point to the library.

 > [!NOTE]
-> All other classes of the library are not used directly, but will be discussed in the next sections of the documentation.
+> All other classes of the library are not used directly, but will be described in the next sections of the documentation.

 ## What's Next?